mathletedev/notebook/pol_s 102/The Origins of State Development.md

   - The despot makes decisions unilaterally, but implementation requires delegation to agents and is therefore potentially undermined by agency loss
   - Despotic states may be infrastructurally weak.
 - Infrastructural power refers to the capacity of the ruler (state) to implement its decisions, elicit compliance from its population, and therefore achieve its objectives.

+---

+**Despotic power**: King can make decisions with little consultation.
+Non-despotic e.g. there are many feudal landlords who can challenge the king.

+Despotic power can be lowered through electoral systems -> accountability and representation

+Sargon captured city-states but kept the authorities (under his own command).
+Adapted local power structures to his own needs.

+Did not usually disrupt local institutions.
+Instead, as long as local system of rule provided some tax, it was cost effective.

+## Four Strategies of Imperial Rule

+1. Direct rule by emperor's military forces and bureaucrats: Cannot do this everywhere!
+2. Ideological conversion: Create agents that identify with ruler through culture and education.
+3. Provide public goods: Induce compliance through better services (win hearts and minds).
+4. Rule indirectly through local power structures.

+## Why Not Rule Through a Bureaucracy?

+- Relatively primitive agrarian economies with limited trade will not support a class of salaried bureaucrats
+- Relatively primitive transportation and communication will not allow bureaucrats to cover extensive territory
+- Relatively primitive techniques for recording and storing technology

+*Takeaway: limited by technology*

+## Pre-Modern States

+- In virtually all pre-modern polities:
+  - Rulers, no matter how powerful, ruled indirectly, usually relying on local elites, supplementing them at times with elements of the army or directly appointed rules